We take the protection and security of our employee, business partner, and customer data seriously.

 The Data Protection team will review the incident report and will contact you for further information or, where necessary, will assist you with the post incident actions.

-We retain the right to change our data privacy statement.
-This may be necessary as a result of technical developments.
-We therefore ask you to consult the data privacy statement from time to time and to apply the current version.
+We reserve the right to modify our data protection declaration.
+This may be necessary as a result of technical developments, for example.
+We therefore ask you to consult the data protection declaration from time to time and to apply the current version.

-If you have do have any further questions or concerns regarding you personal data, please contact the designated data protection officer.
+If you have any further questions regarding the processing of your personal data, please contact the designated data protection officer.